-Sue Gray should not work for Keir Starmer ‘until next year’
+Sue Gray ‘should not work for Keir Starmer until next year’

 Mr Riddell also called for a "squeaky clean" process to appoint the next BBC chair, after Richard Sharp resigned last week following a damning report into his part in a £800,000 loan guarantee for Mr Johnson while in No 10.

 Mr Riddell said: "Should the processes be changed?
-Obviously, those closely involved and maybe a Commons select committee will want to look at it, and probably the DCMS select committee want to have examined some of it, that's fine...
-For most people, it's okay, story largely over.
+Obviously, those closely involved and maybe a Commons select committee will want to look at it, and probably the DCMS select committee want to have examined some of it, that's fine ...
+For most people, it's okay, [the] story largely over.
 But we've still got to work out a basis for choosing a new chair of the BBC, which people say, that's fine and reasonable."

 "The key this time is it is seen to be squeaky clean.
 There's no what we call pre-briefing, which happened last time when Richard Sharp was mentioned.
 What the government should do was to keep it out of it and not talk about names and ensure that it's all above board."